-A non-executive or independent chair in a private equity deal has long been considered desirable by investors — and, now, is increasingly deemed essential, with some LPs going as far as requiring it from PE funds.
+A non-executive or independent chair in a private equity deal has long been considered desirable by investors — and, now, is increasingly deemed essential, with some limited partners going as far as requiring it from private equity funds.
 As demand for the role heightens, so are expectations of investors and management teams.
 The right chair critically impacts value creation, which is something our clients are becoming more aware of and engaged around.
 The result is the most competitive market we have ever seen for chair candidates of PE-backed portfolio companies.

-As demand for the role grows, so too are the intrinsic attributes expected of successful PE chairs.
+As demand for the role grows, so too are the intrinsic attributes expected of successful private equity chairs.
 Gone are the days of a ‘elder statesman,’ figurehead style chair.
 These are the days of the strategist, conduit, and steward.

-Bringing it all together, it’s important for a PE-chair to:
+Bringing it all together, it’s important for a private equity independent chair to:

 - Be a strong sounding board and mentor to the CEO and executive management team, offering insight, challenge, and best practice to help drive value creation;